HOME | SPECIAL OFFER | PRODUCTS | FREE ADVERTISING | HINTS & TIPS | HOW TO RUN A RESTAURANT | LINK EXCHANGE | FEATURED BUSINESSES

 Follow the link below to see an example of a profit and loss account, to give you a clearer understanding of how they work.

-In order to keep your business solvent it is very good practice to get into the habit of keeping an eye on your spending at all levels, an accountant will need to see proof of all purchases and sales you have made anyway, but for your own financial management I strongly recommend you look at what you spend each week and try to determine where and how you can save some money on your operating costs.
+An accountant will need to see proof of all purchases and sales you have made anyway, but for your own financial management I strongly recommend you look at what you spend each week and try to determine where and how you can save some money on your operating costs.